Jubilee Park Indoor Stadium Redevelopment

 Council has hosted a number of information session where you can view the proposed concept plans for the indoor stadium, learn about the Jubilee Park Master Plan and speak with project officers and architects.

-Further information sessions will be scheduled in the future.
+Further information and consultation sessions will be scheduled in the future.

 Frankston City Council